What Centrelink bereavement payments are available after a death?

 When a partner, parent, or person you cared for passes away, several Centrelink payments may be available.
-Most surviving partners do not realise they can claim, and many wait too long.
-This guide covers each payment, who is eligible, and how to apply.
+Many surviving partners do not realise they can claim, and some wait too long to apply.

-For the official source on every payment in this article, see Services Australia's "What help there is when an adult dies" page.
+For the official source on every payment in this article, see Services Australia's "What help there is when an adult passes away" page.

 If your partner was receiving Age Pension, Disability Support Pension, Carer Payment, or certain other Centrelink payments, you may be entitled to a lump sum bereavement payment.